rkeks/lil-mv-me/README.md

 # Why?

-Because I love to use LinkedIn Learning to improve my skills in IT.
+Because I love to use LinkedIn Learning to improve my IT skills.
 But the structure of Exercise Files of their lessons made me crazy.
 So, in about one and half hour (I forgot alot in bash and regexp without practice) I made a dumb bash script.
 # How it works?